pajanne/galaxy-kickstart/README.md

 2. Configure Galaxy for Data Libraries

-    The desired directory for this option must be specified in the Galaxy configuration file config/galaxy.ini.
+    The desired directory for this option must be specified in the Galaxy configuration file `config/galaxy.ini`, copy sample file from `config/galaxy.ini.sample`.

     ```
     # Directories of files contained in the following directory can be uploaded to a library from the Admin view